apache/accumulo-website/_docs-2-0/administration/monitoring-metrics.md

 ### SSL

-SSL may be enabled for the monitor page by setting the following properties in the `accumulo-site.xml` file:
+SSL may be enabled for the monitor page by setting the following properties in the `accumulo.properties` file:

  * {% plink monitor.ssl.keyStore %}
  * {% plink monitor.ssl.keyStorePassword %}